mauriziofonte/win11-wsl2-ubuntu22-setup/README.md

 # Setup a LAMP Stack on Windows 11, with WSL2, Ubuntu 22.04, native systemd Services and VS Code optimizations

-This project is intended to guide the developer through the installation, configuration and _workflow optimization_ of a _LAMP Stack_ that is targeted on Windows 11 (and 10, see below), with _WSL2_ and **Ubuntu 22.04**, with a _LAMP Stack_ implemented via _native systemd services_ instead of containers/virtualization.
+This project is intended to guide the developer through the installation, configuration and _workflow optimization_ of a _LAMP Stack_ that is targeted on Windows 11 (and also on Windows 10, see below), with _WSL2_ and **Ubuntu 22.04**, with a _LAMP Stack_ implemented via _native systemd services_ instead of containers/virtualization.

 ## Why use Win11 in the first place, and why native systemd services instead of containers?